 In this article, we are going to shed light on why older people need to maintain a healthy weight, what is BMI and how to know if you have a normal BMI or not, tips to help a 65-year-old man or any other older person achieve and maintain a healthy weight, and so much more.

 Why Is Maintaining A Healthy Weight Important In Older Adults?

-According to the National Institute of Diabetes and Digestive and Kidney Diseases, overweight and obese adults are at a higher risk for type 2 diabetes, heart disease and stroke, high blood pressure, high blood cholesterol, kidney disease, fatty liver disease, certain types of cancer, Alzheimer’s disease and other dementias (4).
-The above mentioned study not only agrees with this but goes on to further state that obesity causes medical complications such as arthritis, pulmonary abnormalities, urinary incontinence, cataracts, as well as decreased physical function, quality of life and increased frailty (12).
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, overweight and obese adults may be at a higher risk for type 2 diabetes, heart disease and stroke, high blood pressure, high blood cholesterol, kidney disease, fatty liver disease, certain types of cancer, Alzheimer’s disease and other dementias (4).
+The above mentioned paper not only agrees with this but goes on to further state that obesity is associated with medical complications such as arthritis, pulmonary abnormalities, urinary incontinence, cataracts, as well as decreased physical function, quality of life and increased frailty (12).

-Maintaining your ideal body weight in old age helps prevent against all the above named illnesses, can help you maintain your balance, reduce pain, especially in the joints, and above all, goes a long way in improving your quality of life.
+Maintaining your ideal body weight in old age may help prevent the above named illnesses, can help you maintain your balance, reduce pain, especially in the joints, and above all, goes a long way in improving your quality of life.